stefand799/DeLaGaze/README.md

 Project presentation: https://youtu.be/iY4CsemImsI

 Necessary setup:
-make sure you have the latest version of:
+make sure you have the latest version of :
 - crow
 - cpr
 - nlohmann json
 - Qt
-afterwards, build the DLL FIRST, then, the server and client projects.
+afterwards, build the DLL FIRST, then, the server and client projects!